-- Working gloves are recommended when harvesting food for the elephants, and essential when composting. - High-factor sun-cream/sunglasses are recommended when harvesting in the fields.
+- Working gloves are recommended when harvesting food for the elephants, and essential when composting. - High-factor sun-cream/sunglasses are recommended

 Getting to WFFT

 Volunteers are responsible for arranging and paying for their own flights.

 We are unable to advise or help you in booking flights.
 The nearest international airport is Bangkok Suvarnabhumi (airport code BKK).
 There is a second airport, Don Mueang (DMK), that takes some international but mostly domestic Asian flights.